juxor/afaq/markdown/secC2.md

 echoes Senior's lament about the improvident working class, arguing that _"the major problem with the lower-class poor is irresponsible present-mindedness."_
 [**For a New Liberty**, p.
 154]).
-As such, it is subject to the same critique (as can be found in, say, the works of a certain Eugen von Bhm-Bawerk).
+As such, it is subject to the same critique (as can be found in, say, the works of a certain Eugen von Bohm-Bawerk).

 In other words, profit has a **social** basis, rooted in the different economic situation of classes within capitalism.
 It is not the fact of